rfratto/alphabet-echo/README.md

 <p align="center"><img src="alphabet-echo.png" alt="Alphabet Echo"></p>

-A silly tool that echos a message with all the characters replaced with Slack's new alphabet emoji.
+A very serious and important tool that echos a message with all the characters replaced with Slack's new alphabet emoji.

 ## Running